fzr72725/NLI/README.md

 | DT_insent_pos_ngram | same as feature "DT_pos_join", but only generate ngram terms within sentence boundary | - |
 | DT_insent_arch_ngram | same as feature "DT_archs_join", but only generate ngram terms within sentence boundary | - |
 | Doc2Vec vectors| Hidden layer vectors produced by a 3-layer neural network | - |
-_Note: Doc2Vec vector feature is generated in an independent pipeline._

 ### Exploratory Data Analysis
 There are some fascinating findings based on the generated features, below is one example: